John Kilpatrick's Genealogy Pages

 otherwise good physical health.

-For a picture of TSK's crematorium memorial plaque, click here
+For a picture of TSK's crematorium memorial plaque (now removed), click here

 Coming from the "Black Country" (industrial West Midlands, England), the Sheldon family were mainly in Iron & Steel, and the Dainty family in Coal Mining.
 The Sheldons moved to Scotland just before the 1881 census, having 6 daughters of whom the first 5 were English born.